 - 2 tsp turmeric powder

 - Wash the mangoes and peel the skin of the mangoes and then cut them into medium-sized pieces.

 - After a day, mango pieces released some water and completely marinated.
-Even chana and methi is also puffed up very well.
+Even chana and methi also puff up very well.

-- Then sieve water from mango pieces and dry them on muslin cloth for 4-5 hours or till it becomes completely dry.
+- Then sieve water from mango pieces and dry them on muslin cloth for 4-5 hours or till they become completely dry.